IlMusu/IlMusuEnchantmentsMod/README.md

 <details>
 <summary><b>Details here</b></summary>
-At level 1, the tunnel will have an area of 3x3 blocks and a depth of 1 block. <br />
+At level 1, it consumes 20.0% of the player health and the tunnel will be of 3x3 blocks and 1 blocks depth. <br />
-At level 2, the tunnel will have an area of 3x3 blocks and a depth of 3 block. <br />
+At level 2, it consumes 22.5% of the player health and the tunnel will be of 3x3 blocks and 3 blocks depth. <br />
-At level 3, the tunnel will have an area of 3x3 blocks and a depth of 4 block. <br />
+At level 3, it consumes 25.0% of the player health and the tunnel will be of 3x3 blocks and 4 blocks depth. <br />
-At level 4, the tunnel will have an area of 3x3 blocks and a depth of 6 block. <br />
+At level 4, it consumes 27.5% of the player health and the tunnel will be of 3x3 blocks and 6 blocks depth. <br />
-At level 5, the tunnel will have an area of 3x3 blocks and a depth of 7 block. <br />
+At level 5, it consumes 30.0% of the player health and the tunnel will be of 5x5 blocks and 7 blocks depth. <br />
 An important notice is that it never kills the player, <b>leaving him at half a heart</b>. <br />
 <br />
 <p align="center">